muxinc/examples/ios-live-streaming/README.md

 ## Overview

-This project uses [HaishinKit RTMP library](https://github.com/shogo4405/HaishinKit.swift) to reliably broadcast a live stream from an iOS device to an RTMP endooint, in this case, [Mux](https://mux.com/).
+This project uses [HaishinKit RTMP library](https://github.com/shogo4405/HaishinKit.swift) to reliably broadcast a live stream from an iOS device to an RTMP endpoint, in this case, [Mux](https://mux.com/).

 ## Code Overview